 Working with source code

 When you work with code, DataGrip ensures that your work is stress-free.
-It offers various shortcuts and features to help you add, select, copy, move, edit, fold, and save code.
+It offers various shortcuts and features to help you add, select, copy, move, edit, fold, find occurrences, and save code.

 For navigation inside the editor, refer to Editor basics.